The best Verizon MVNO carriers: our top picks

 Reasons to avoid

-Visible deserves a top spot on just about any list of alternative carriers, as it's one of the best options in the market.
-Owned and operated by Verizon, it's a unique carrier that handles everything through its mobile app or website, rather than requiring you to walk into a store to get started with your new phone service.
-This includes making and account and paying your bill(s) too.
+Visible deserves to be on just about any list of alternative carriers, since it's one of the best options in the market.
+Fully owned and operated by Verizon, it's quite a unique carrier that handles everything through its mobile app or website, rather than requiring you to walk into a retail store to get started with your new wireless service.
+This includes making an account, paying bill(s), and everything else.

-Along with the basic plan simply called Visible that costs $25 per month, you can go for the middle Visible Plus plan, which costs $35 per month, or the newly introduced Visible Plus Pro plan, which has a cost of $45 per month.
-It's worth noting that all these prices are inclusive of taxes and fees, and don't take into account regular promotional discounts.
-While all three plans have unlimited data, as well as talk and text, the two higher plans also give you access to the super-fast 'Ultra-Wideband' 5G network of Verizon.
-You also get unlimited shared mobile hotspot usage at 5/10/15Mbps, unlimited talk and text to Mexico and Canada, video streaming at up to SD/Full-HD/4K resolutions (based on the plan you go for), and more.
+In addition to the basic plan that's simply called Visible and costs $25 per month, you can consider the middle Visible Plus plan, which costs $35 per month, or the newly introduced Visible Plus Pro plan, which has a cost of $45 per month.
+It's worth noting that all these prices are inclusive of taxes and fees, and don't take into account promotional discounts that run almost throughout the year.
+While all three plans come with unlimited data, as well as talk and text, the two higher plans also give you access to Verizon's super-fast 'Ultra-Wideband' 5G network.
+In addition, you get unlimited shared mobile hotspot usage at 5/10/15Mbps (based on the plan) unlimited talk and text to Mexico and Canada, video streaming at up to SD/Full-HD/4K resolutions (again, depending on the plan you go for), and a lot more.
 Visible Plus Pro also comes with unlimited calling to over 85 countries and unlimited texting to more than 200 countries around the world.

 That said, always make sure you're using a compatible Visible phone before you switch over.
-Visible regularly runs promotions and lets you to save even more by paying for a full year of service in advance
+Visible regularly runs promotions and lets you to save even more by paying for an entire year of service in advance.

 Best perks